pranav-dblocked/talentlayer-sdk/packages/client/Readme.md

 > `PUBLIC_SIGNATURE_API_URL` is an optional property.
 It can be omitted.
 For understanding how it works, refer to its usage in the starter-kit: https://github.com/TalentLayer-Labs/starter-kit

-> You can get your infura client id, secret and base url from infura's official website by setting up a new project
+> For ipfs, you can get your ecret and base url from quicknode's official website by setting up a new project

 ### NodeJs (backend)